IntelRealSense/realsense-ros/README.md

 * This ROS node does not currently provide any dynamic reconfigure support for camera properties.
 * This ROS node does not currently provide support for using the RGBD package, but does support generation of a built-in point cloud topic stream.
 * This ROS node currently only provides the Depth stream from the camera sensor.
 Future versions of the node will provide access to all camera streams.
+* This ROS node currently does not provide the unit-tests which ensure the proper operation of the camera.
+Future versions of the node will provide ROS compatible unit-tests.
 * The SIGINT handler in librealsense2 2.5.3 is currently enabled incorrectly, which prevents clean shutdown of the ROS camera node.
 This will be resolved in a future release

 ## License